-Revenues increased by \$7,787,705 with increases in charges for services and capital grants.
+Revenues increased by \$934.197 with increases in charges for services and property taxes.

-- Charges for Services increased by \$3,775,443 during the year or 107.0%.
-As COVID-19 restrictions were lifted, the District was able to offer programs and events at higher levels than in 2020.
-Both pools were opened for the summer, camps were offered at pre-pandemic numbers, and holiday events returned to close out the last quarter of the year. - Capital Grants totaled \$3,344,287 in 2021.
-This is an increase of \$3,170,947 from 2020.
-The Parks Foundation donated approximately \$2,500,000 to the District in late 2021 for the 2022 construction of the CRC.
-The remaining Capital Grants received were for OSLAD projects at Rehm Park and Carroll Center. - Property tax collections increased by \$140,944 during the year.
-This represents a 97.6 percent collection of the extended levy.
+- Charges for Services increased by \$1,876,227 during the year or 25.7%.
+The District increased the number of events and programming during 2022, leading to a significant rise in income from fees and charges.
+Approximately 50% of this extra income was from Youth Sports, Adult Sports, Fitness, and General Recreation, with additional charges for services from Special Facilities (pools, ice rink, gymnastics) and Historic Property rentals. - Capital Grants totaled \$1,967,087 in 2022.
+This is a decrease of \$1,377,200 from 2021.
+The Parks Foundation had donated approximately \$2,500,000 to the District in late 2021 for the 2022 construction of the CRC, in 2022 the Foundation again donated \$1,500,000. - Property tax collections increased by \$314,848 during the year.
+This represents a 98.2 percent collection of the extended levy.

 The following table graphically depicts the major revenue sources of the District.
 It depicts very clearly the reliance of charges for services and property taxes to fund District activities.
 The chart also clearly identifies the minor percentage the District receives from interest and grants.
-The District did receive two capital grants for Carroll Center and Stevenson Park.
+The District did receive one capital for the Pleasant Home museum.
 The District will continue to search out these types of partnerships to reduce the burden on the taxpayer.